alessandroamenta/podcastSurfer/README.md

 # GPT Podcast Surfer 🌊🏄🏼

 ## Overview
-GPT Podcast Surfer is an innovative application designed to enhance your podcast listening experience.
-Leveraging the power of OpenAI's GPT models, this tool fetches captions from YouTube podcasts, generates concise summaries, and enables interactive question-answering based on the podcast content.
+GPT Podcast Surfer is an simple app designed to enhance your podcast listening experience.
+Leveraging the power of OpenAI's GPT models, this tool fetches captions from YouTube podcasts, generates concise summaries, and enables interactive question-answering based on the content.

 ## Features
 - 📺 **YouTube Integration**: Fetch and process captions directly from YouTube videos.